 How to fit a shower pump

-When you’re planning where to place the shower pump, position it where it can be easily accessed once it’s installed.
-This will make it much easier to service it or clean the filters later on.
-It is permissible to place the pump under the bath, but regulations dictate that a tool must be used to open the bath enclosure to get access to the pump.
+When deciding where to locate the pump, position it where it can be easily accessed once it’s installed.
+This will make it much easier to service it or clean the filters at a later date.
+If you have a bath, it’s permissible to install the pump underneath - however, you must be able to get quick access to the pump if necessary.

-While on the subject of safety, never ignore regulations when it comes to installing any electrical product.
+While on the subject of safety, never ignore regulations when installing an electrical product such as a shower pump.
 To comply with wiring regulations, an enclosed shower pump must be sited at least 2ft (600mm) away from the shower tray or basin.

-The pump can be connected to the house’s electrical supply from a 230v switched spur off a ring main.
-It should never be connected to the supply for the hot water cylinder immersion heater or any other high-load installation that needs a dedicated supply.
+Your shower pump can be connected to your house’s electrical supply from a 230v switched spur off a ring main.
+It should never be connected to the supply for the hot water immersion heater or any other high-load installation that needs a dedicated supply.

 Sometimes shower pumps can be slightly noisier than people expect.
-If you’re concerned about noise, you can reduce the potential for this by sitting it on a small concrete foundation about 2ins (50mm) thick.
-Alternatively, placing it on a concrete building block will do the same job.
+If you’re concerned about noise, you should site the pump on a small concrete foundation about 2 inches (50mm) thick.
+This will dampen noise associated with vibration.
+Alternatively, placing the pump on a concrete building block will do the same job.
 Never screw your shower pump to the floor.

 You should always be able to isolate the water supply both to and from the pump.
 Fit a 22mm full bore isolating valve to the cold water pipe that supplies the pump.
 Pipework should generally be 22mm to reduce flow resistance to and from the pump.
 Furthermore, best practice dictates that the pump should be supplied through 22mm pipework irrespective of whether it has 22mm or 15mm connections.